jamescardona11/wellness_score_app/README.md

 ## Future improvements

-Here's a list of **feature improvements** that could enhance the user experience, functionality, and scalability of your project:
+Here's a list of **feature improvements** that could enhance the user experience, functionality, and scalability:

 ### User Experience (UX/UI) Enhancements
 1. **Dark Mode Support**: Implement a dark theme for better usability.